From Average Sensitivity to Small-Loss Regret Bounds under Random-Order Model: Introduction

-In the stochastic setting, Follow-the-Leader achieves logarithmic regret bounds, but it fails in the adversarial setting (e.g., \citealp[Sections~3.2 and~4.3]{Cesa-Bianchi2006-oa}).
-Competing under adversarially selected inputs requires stability, as reflected in the design of Follow-the-Regularized-Leader \citep{Agarwal2005-qp,Shalev-Shwartz2007-qm} and also in the connections to differential privacy \citep{Abernethy2019-cn,Gonen2019-ec,Alon2022-os}.
-In the random-order model, \citet{Dong2023-yh} identified the \emph{average sensitivity}---the change in an algorithm's output under uniformly random deletions of its input---as the key stability measure.
-This quantity captures the robustness of algorithms to random perturbations and has been gaining attention across diverse contexts, including graph algorithms \citep{Varma2021-fl,Varma2023-fy}, dynamic programming \citep{Kumabe2022-hu}, and clustering \citep{Yoshida2022-pb}. \citet{Dong2023-yh} showed that if an $(1+\varepsilon)$-approximate offline algorithm with a bounded average sensitivity is available, then simply feeding its output obtained on the data observed so far into the next prediction yields a $(1+\varepsilon)$-approximate regret bound controlled by the average sensitivity; they termed this procedure the \emph{batch-to-online} transformation.
-Informally, their $(1+\varepsilon)$-approximate regret bound takes the following form:

-where $\OPT_T$ denotes the offline optimal cumulative loss over $T$ rounds.
-The function $\varphi$ represents how the average sensitivity of the offline algorithm depends on the approximation parameter $\varepsilon$, and it grows as $\varepsilon$ approaches zero, e.g., $\varphi(\varepsilon) \simeq 1/\varepsilon^3$, reflecting the approximation--sensitivity trade-off.
+In the stochastic setting, Follow-the-Leader achieves logarithmic regret bounds, but it fails in the adversarial setting (see, e.g., \citet[Sections~3.2 and~4.3]{Cesa-Bianchi2006-oa}).
+Competing under adversarially selected inputs requires stability, as reflected in the design of Follow-the-Regularized-Leader \citep{Agarwal2005-qp,Shalev-Shwartz2007-qm} and in the connections to differential privacy \citep{Abernethy2019-cn,Gonen2019-ec,Alon2022-os}.
+For the random-order model, \citet{Dong2023-yh} identified the \emph{average sensitivity}---the change in an algorithm's output under uniformly random deletions of its input---as the key stability measure.
+This quantity captures the robustness of algorithms to random perturbations and has been gaining attention across diverse contexts, including graph algorithms \citep{Varma2021-fl,Varma2023-fy}, dynamic programming \citep{Kumabe2022-hu}, and clustering \citep{Yoshida2022-pb}. \citet{Dong2023-yh} showed that if a $(1+\varepsilon)$-approximate offline algorithm with a bounded average sensitivity is available, then simply feeding its output obtained on the data observed so far into the next prediction yields a $(1+\varepsilon)$-approximate regret bound controlled by the average sensitivity; they termed this procedure the \emph{batch-to-online} transformation.
+Informally, their $(1+\varepsilon)$-approximate regret bound takes the form ``$\text{Learner's cumulative loss} - (1+\varepsilon)\OPT_T = O(\varphi(\varepsilon)\log T),$'' where $\OPT_T$ is the offline optimal cumulative loss over $T$ rounds.
+The function $\varphi$ represents how the average sensitivity of the offline algorithm depends on the approximation accuracy $\varepsilon$, and it grows as $\varepsilon$ approaches zero, e.g., $\varphi(\varepsilon) \asymp 1/\varepsilon^3$.\looseness=-1